-THEO 2310 Intro. to Christian Theology I: Nature & Character of God
+THEO 2310 Nature & Character of God

 This course will explore the nature and character of God through a study of His names and attributes expressed in the Bible.
 In addition the course will examine the promises God makes based on His nature and character.
 Three credit hours.
-Spring, odd years.

-THEO 3300 Pneumatology - A Study of the Holy Spirit
+THEO 3300 Pneumatology: A Study of the Holy Spirit